 SAN FRANCISCO (KBCWtv) – On Tuesday, Lucasfilm announced J.J.
 Abrams will assume directing duties for the final Star Wars film, Episode 9.
 The news comes after last week’s announcement of former Episode 9 director, Colin Trevorrow’s exit.

-Abrams will also write Episode 9 along with Chris Terrio, screenwriter of 2012’s Argo.READ MORE: Amy Smart On 'DC's Stargirl': 'It's Pure Entertainment'
+Abrams will also write Episode 9 along with Chris Terrio, screenwriter of 2012’s Argo.READ MORE: Return to the Hidden Temple!

 In a brief statement, Lucasfilm President Kathleen Kennedy said “With The Force Awakens, J.J. delivered everything we could have possibly hoped for, and I am so excited that he is coming back to close out this trilogy,”